On the coherence conjecture of Pappas and Rapoport: The global Schubert varieties

 \subsection{The group scheme}

 We will be mostly interested in the case that $\calG$ is a Bruhat-Tits group scheme over $C$.
-Let us specify its meaning.
-Let $\eta$ denote the generic point of $C$, and for $y$ a closed point of $C$, let $\calO_y$ denote the completion of the local ring of $C$ at $y$ and $F_y$ be the fractional field.
+Let us specify the meaning of this term.
+Let $\eta$ denote the generic point of $C$.
 Then a smooth group scheme $\calG$ over $C$ is called a Bruhat-Tits group scheme if $\calG_\eta$ is (connected) reductive, and for any closed point $y$ of $C$, $\calG_{\calO_y}$ is a parahoric group scheme of $\calG_{F_y}$.

 Now let us specify the Bruhat-Tits group scheme that will be relevant to us.
 Let $G_1$ be an almost simple, absolutely simple and simply-connected, and split over a tamely ramified extension $\tilde{F}/F$, as in the coherent conjecture.
 Then we can assume that $\tilde{F}/F$ is cyclic of order $e=1,2,3$.
 Let $\ga$ be a generator of $\Ga=\Gal(\tilde{F}/F)$.
 For technical reasons, which is apparent from the statement of Theorem \ref{NSV}, we need the following well-known result.